 While the Capital Investments Strategy describes possible cost-sharing arrangements for development in the Southwest and Northwest, it is anticipated that development to the North will pay for the full costs of all necessary infrastructure in that area.
-The City Council should understand that, in order to reach a settlement with Story County Land, L.C., the City will have to assume some of the costs associated with this development.

-For the Southwest, the City's policy is that it will pay for oversize costs associated with extending utilities and streets to and through the development.
+For the Southwest, the City's policy is that it will pay for oversize costs associated with extending utilities to and through the development.
 The City will also pay a percentage (determined by the City Council) of the base costs of the infrastructure within the project if the development is a Village.

 For the Northwest, only the oversize cost-share arrangement described above is available.
-For development outside of these Priority Growth Areas, all costs for infrastructure and community facilities are the responsibility of the developer.
+For development outside of these Priority Growth Areas, all costs for infrastructure and community facilities shall be the responsibility of the developer.